 At inception of a contract, the Company assesses whether the contract is, or contains, a lease.
-During 2021 (and 2020), the Company's only lease was a 12-month non-cancellable lease for its office and warehouse space.
-The current term of this premises lease expires July 31, 2022.
-The Company has elected to apply the practical expedient not to recognize right-of-use assets and lease liabilities since this is a short-term lease.
-Instead, it accounts for the lease component and any associated non-lease components as a single lease component and recognizes the lease payments on a straight-line basis over the lease term.
-The gross base rent payments expensed in 2021 totalled \$215,727 (\$215,727 in 2020 as restated).
+During fiscal 2022, the Company's only lease was a 12-month non-cancellable lease for its head office and warehouse space.
+The current term of this premises lease expires July 31, 2023.
+Commencing January 2023, the Company entered into an additional 12-month cancellable lease for its R&D lab space in Waterloo Ontario.
+The term of this premises lease expires December 31, 2023.
+The Company has elected to apply the practical expedient not to recognize right-of-use assets and lease liabilities since these are short-term leases.
+Instead, it accounts for the lease components and any associated non-lease components as single lease components and recognizes the lease payments on a straight-line basis over the lease term.
+The gross base rent payments expensed in 2022 for its Head Office lease totalled \$215,727 (\$215,727 in 2021).